Learning Coverage- and Power-Optimal Transmitter Placement from City Maps: A Comparative Study of Direct and Indirect Neural Approaches: Conclusions

-Against this exact benchmark, score-map approaches are the strongest formulation for balanced placement in the present single-transmitter problem.
-Because they directly predict the objective landscape over candidate transmitter positions, dual-score-map candidate selection reaches near-optimal or optimal balanced performance; union-based selection in particular matches the exhaustive-search balanced optimum in the best configurations.
+On this benchmark, score-map approaches are the strongest formulation across all three evaluation surfaces --- power-only, coverage-only, and balanced --- in the present single-transmitter problem.
+Because they predict the objective landscape over feasible transmitter locations directly, dual-score-map candidate selection reaches near-optimal balanced performance, and Union-based selection in the best configurations attains the balanced benchmark optimum ($\bar{d}=2.60$).